 You can install a Service Fabric plug-in in Eclipse.
 The plug-in can help simplify the process of building and deploying Java services.

-- To check the versions of installed components, in Eclipse Neon, go to Help > Installation Details.
+- To check the versions of installed components, in Eclipse, go to Help > About Eclipse > Installation Details.

 - To update Buildship, see Eclipse Buildship: Eclipse Plug-ins for Gradle.

-- To check for and install updates for Eclipse Neon, go to Help > Check for Updates.
+- To check for and install updates for Eclipse, go to Help > Check for Updates.

-To install the Service Fabric plug-in, in Eclipse Neon, go to Help > Install New Software.
+Install the Service Fabric plug-in, in Eclipse, go to Help > Install New Software.

 - In the Work with box, enter http://dl.microsoft.com/eclipse.